The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you so much for your support!

 And remember, you can stay at the Glenwood Hot Springs Resort across the street from the pool and spa where you get free, unlimited entry into the pool, along with a free hot breakfast!

 Not only that, you will get a free parking pass to the Lodge parking lot behind the hotel.
 So, it usually makes a lot of sense to bundle your stay at the Resort!

 Note: you can also stay at the Hotel Colorado or Hotel Denver and get packages that include pool access.

 When is the best time of year to go to Glenwood Springs?

-Our favorite time of year to soak in the hot mineral springs is during October or November, when it’s cold outside.
+Our favorite time of year to soak in the hot mineral springs is during October or November.
+This is when it’s just starting to get cold outside but it’s not the busy season.
 We’ve even been in the water when it’s snowing outside and it makes for a hot, sauna-type experience.

 The summertime is a popular time because they have the main pool open, along with the water slides, the diving board, and the kiddie pool.
 It’s the perfect summer vacation getaway for families and kids.